There’s a war on volunteers.

 This relates to #8 in Part 1.
 If you’ve never known the “other”, if you’ve never talked with them or spent time together, you – just like all humans – will tend to put them in a box that’s marked “not top priority.”
 This is a completely natural human reaction, so don’t feel bad – it’s what made humans capable of civilization, because we have to strengthen our immediate community to build laws and roads and schools and governments.
 But once we’ve done this, it is our duty – and our birthright – to look beyond and build bigger communities.
 Relationships are what we were made to do.
 And volunteering for and with people that are not like you does just that – it pulls people into your community, and you start caring about them.
 They move into your top priority box.

 If you do not expand these bounds of community, then when you read or see something bad happening to people in that other box, you don’t feel human sympathy for them.
 That does not make you a bad person – it makes you a person.
 The solution is not to stick your head in the sand and stop reading the news.
 It is not to feel guilty about your life and just say “there are too many problems.”
 The solutions is to use that guilt as a stepping stone, not a stumbling block.
 Step up in service.
 Go help people and realize it’s ok to feel empathy, because you are doing something to make it better.

 Ok, Aina Crew, those are the next 3 in our series.
-Tune in next week for the continuation.
+Ready for more?
+Check out Part 3 for the continuation.
 In the meantime, go forth, eat turkey, and take back your service birthright with some good ol’ Thanksgiving volunteering.